transcelestial/echo-streaming-bug/README.md

 There seems to be some packet loss when using streaming responses in [echo](https://echo.labstack.com/), and when proxied through another echo server using the [proxy middleware](https://echo.labstack.com/middleware/proxy/).

 I have tested in the following envs/contexts:
-1. Run the server, proxy and client on a macOS 11.6.2 M1, Go 1.16.4 and Chrome 98.0
+1. Run the server and proxy on a macOS 11.6.2 M1, with Go 1.16.4 and the client is Chrome 98.0/Firefox 97.0/Edge 99.0/Safari 15.2 (on the same macOS)
-2. Run the server and proxy (cross-compiled for Linux w/ Go 1.16.4) on a Raspberry Pi 3 (CM3+), Debian 9, Linux 4.14.98 and the client on a macOS 11.6.2 M1 and Chrome 98.0 (ssh and proxy the proxy port to the local macOS machine)
+2. Run the server and proxy (cross-compiled for Linux, ARM, w/ Go 1.16.4) on a Raspberry Pi 3 (CM3+), Debian 9, Linux 4.14.98 and the client is the same as above (SSH and proxy - with `ssh -L 9000:127.0.0.1:9000 <host IP>` - the proxy server port to the local macOS machine)
-3. Run same as 1, but multiple clients (Go + browser) connected
+3. Run same as 1, but multiple clients (Go CLI + browsers) connected

 Notes:
 1. When running everything on the same host, it takes much longer to get the error
 2. When running the proxy and server remotely, it fails earlier, but still takes quite some time
+3. Firefox fails much earlier (7 minutes on average) - it also seems like whenever I clear the console a few times, it makes the request fail with, but with a different error

 ## Reproduce
 To reproduce the issue: